Telepact/telepact/SPECIFICATION.md

 `{header-key}` and `{header-value}` are used to include headers in a JSON payload to increase expressivity when interacting with a JAPI.
-All instances of `{header-key}` are optional and not required for all payload types.
+All instances of `{header-key}` are OPTIONAL and not required for all payload types.

 `{body-key}` and `{body-value}` make up the primary body of a JAPI JSON payload.
-The specific values allowed for these placeholders is determined by the payload type.
+The specific values allowed for these placeholders is determined by JAPI Description according the payload type.

 ### 3.2.1 Function Input JAPI Payload

-A Function Input JAPI payload has has `{payload-type}` of `function.{function-name}`, where `{function-name}` is defined in the JAPI Description.
+A Function Input JAPI payload SHALL have a `{payload-type}` of `function.{function-name}`, where `{function-name}` is defined in the JAPI Description.